eclipsesource/jsonforms/packages/core/README.md

 # JSONForms - More Forms.
 Less Code
 ### Complex Forms in the blink of an eye

-JSONForms eliminates the tedious task of writing fully-featued forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.
+JSONForms eliminates the tedious task of writing fully-featured forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

 # Core Package
 This is the JSONForms core package.
 This package provides basic functionality needed to render forms and is based on [Redux](https://redux.js.org/).